openwisp/openwisp-ipam/README.rst

 Get Next Available IP
 ######################

 A model method to fetch the next available IP address under a specific subnet.
-This method can also be accessed via a RESTful API.
+This method can also be accessed via a REST API.

 `openwisp_ipam/base/models.py <openwisp_ipam/base/models.py#L69>`_